kedro-org/kedro/docs/source/05_data/01_data_catalog.md

 `load_args` and `save_args` configure how a third-party library (e.g. `pandas` for `CSVDataSet`) loads/saves data from/to a file.

-Example 3: Save data to a CSV file without row names (index) using `utf-8` encoding.
+Example 3: Save data to a CSV file without row names (index) using `utf-8` encoding

 ```yaml
 test_dataset:
   type: pandas.CSVDataSet